-Recent theoretical and laboratory studies have shown that the Green functions of a structure can be obtained from the cross-correlation of diffuse wavefields (e.g., Lobkis and Weaver, 2001; see also review Campillo, 2006).
+Theoretical and laboratory studies have shown that the Green functions of a structure can be obtained from the cross-correlation of diffuse wavefields (e.g., Lobkis and Weaver, 2001; see also review Campillo, 2006).
 The basic idea is that linear waves preserve, regardless of scattering, a residual coherence that can be stacked and amplified to extract coherent information between receivers.
-The idea has now found rapid applications in seismology.
+The idea has found rapid applications in seismology.
 In particular, surface waves have been found to be most easily retrievable from the cross-correlations of seismic coda (Campillo and Paul, 2003) or ambient noise (Shapiro et al., 2005; Sabra et al., 2005) between two stations.
 Both Rayleigh waves and Love waves can be retrieved.
 The new type of data has rapidly been used for tomographic mapping at regional or local scales and on continental scales.
-These studies have focused on Rayleigh wave group velocity tomography from ambient noise.
-However, the method has been demonstrated to be applicable to Love waves and phase velocity measurements.
+Most studies have focused on Rayleigh wave group velocity tomography from ambient noise.
+However, the method is applicable to Love waves and phase velocity measurements.

 Ambient noise tomography (ANT) overcomes several important limitations of conventional methods based on earthquakes; i.e., uneven distribution of earthquake sources, uncertainty in earthquake location, and attenuation of short-period surface waves.
 Thus, the method is particularly useful for surface-wave path calibration and for tomographic mapping in aseismic regions especially at short periods (below 30 s).
-In addition, the method can be applied any time without the need to wait for earthquakes and is completely repeatable, allowing quantification of errors.
+In addition, the method can be applied any time without the need to wait for earthquakes and is completely repeatable, allowing the quantification of errors.

 Figure 1.
-Distribution of seismic stations used in this study, including China National Seismic Network (CNSN) stations (solid white triangles), stations in the surrounding regions (solid pink triangles), and PASSCAL stations (open blue triangle).
+Distribution of seismic stations used in this study, including China National Seismic Network (CNSN) stations (solid white triangles), global and regional stations in the surrounding regions (solid pink triangles), and PASSCAL stations (open blue triangle).
+We have also used some 175 temporary stations in western Tibet from HiClimb not included in this map.
 Plotted also are major tectonic boundaries and major basins.
-The basins that are labeled include: Tarim (TRM), Junggar (JG), Qaidam (QD), Sichuan (SC), Ordos (OD), Bohai Wan (BHW), and Songliao (SL) Basins.
+The basins (labeled) include: Tarim (TRM), Junggar (JG), Qaidam (QD), Sichuan (SC), Ordos (OD), Bohai Wan (BHW), and Songliao (SL) Basins.

 Our main stations are from the China National Seismic Network (CNSN) (Figure 1).
 The CNSN is the national backbone network, established around 2000, with a relatively uniform distribution across the continental China.
-To increase data coverage, we also include a few stations in the surrounding regions.
-We focus on Rayleigh wave group velocities in this study.
-We use 18 months of continuous data from 47 CNSN stations and 32 international stations and 96 PASSCAL stations.
+To increase data coverage, we also include permanent and temporary stations in the region.
+We use 12 or more months of continuous data from 47 CNSN stations and 39 stations in surrounding regions and some 270 PASSCAL stations in the TP.
 All stations are broadband.
 The bandwidths of the CNSN stations are from 20 Hz to at least 120 s.
 We use the data processing and imaging techniques described in great detail by Bensen et al. (2007).
 Below is a brief outline of our data procedure.
 First, we obtain the empirical Green function (EGF) from ambient noise cross-correlation.
 Continuous data are pre-processed before correlation and stacking, which includes clock synchronization, removal of instrument response, time-domain filtering, temporal normalization and spectral whitening.
 The purpose is to reduce the influence of earthquake signals and instrument irregularities and to enhance the strength and bandwidth of the ambient noise correlations.
 Second, if the signal-to-noise ratio (SNR) is sufficiently large, Rayleigh wave group speeds are measured using a frequency-time analysis (Ritzwoller and Levshin, 1998).
 Finally, the inter-station dispersion measurements are used to invert for the Rayleigh wave group velocity maps, in exactly the same way as earthquake-based measurements.